iotaledger/access-mobile-client/README.md

 2. Open the project in Android Studio.

-3. Change line 65 of `app/build.gradle` so that it contains the appropriate value for your [Policy Store](https://github.com/iotaledger/access-policy-store) IP address.

-4. Select Build -> Build APK.
+3. Select Build -> Build APK.
 This will build the Access Mobile Client [APK](https://en.wikipedia.org/wiki/Android_application_package) file.

 ##  Run instructions
 1. In the android security settings select: